 Nutrients, not ingredients

-We strive to provide honest and accurate information about the ingredients used in Taste of the Wild formulas.
+We strive to provide honest and accurate information about the ingredients used in Taste of the Wild recipes.
 But it’s also important to remember that our furry friends require and thrive on nutrients, not ingredients.
 Ingredients supply nutrients; they also provide mouth feel or texture, enhance flavor and preserve freshness.

 Where do you really need to look?